 Bachelor of Technology students will establish the skills necessary to obtain a meaningful internship.
 This course will provide students the opportunity to study business etiquette and other work place related behaviors.
 Students will also research career and employment opportunities as well as develop an up-to-date resume.
 Interview skills will be enhanced and internship agreements will be developed.
 The course is intended for students planning to intern in the following semester.
 Prerequisite: Completion of at least one semester in BT program.
-[Fall, Spring] [1 credits]
+This course is S/U graded only.
+[Fall, Spring] Applied Learning- Other [1 credits] [1 contact hour(s)]